mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Apache - AWStats Installation.md

 #### Directory ownership and permissions.

-***NOTE:** I have a feeling these ownership and permssions notes have to do with the default Ubuntu install of AWStats 6.95, but unsure.
+***NOTE:** I have a feeling these ownership and permissions notes have to do with the default Ubuntu install of AWStats 6.95, but unsure.
 Leaving here for reference.*

 Here are the core parent AWStats directories: